-- Attach the flue adaptor using the screws supplied, ensuring the rope fireproof gasket is correctly seated. - Check that the top plate, firebricks, top baffle and log retainer have not been dislodged during transit and re-position if required.

-- 3. Slide the ashpan into position. - An ashpan handle is supplied for when the stove is in use. - Position the stove in the desired location as shown in POSITIONING AND INSTALLATION.
-Take care not to damage the floor surface. - Level the stove on the floor provided, using the levelling bolts on each leg, taking care not to damage the floor surface. - 6.
-If there are any gaps between the components, these should be filled with CLARKE fire cement to prevent smoke emissions.
+- 2. Check that the firebricks, top baffle and log retaining bar have not been dislodged during transit and re-position if required. - 3.
+Position the stove in the desired location as shown in POSITIONING AND INSTALLATION.
+Take care not to damage the floor surface. - Adjust the stove levelling bolts shown until the stove is level, evenly supported and does not rock.
+Take care not to damage the floor surface. - If there are any gaps between any of the cast iron panels or flue components, these should be filled with fire cement.
+This is necessary to prevent smoke or any other emissions.
+CLARKE fire cement can be overpainted with stove paint.